-The criteria for the minimum level of thermal protection are always applicable irrespective of the energy standard and must be complied with even if EnerPHit exemptions are used.
+The criteria for the minimum level of thermal protection according to Table 6 are always applicable irrespective of the energy standard and must be complied with even if EnerPHit exemptions are used.
 They apply for each individual building component on its own (e.g. wall build-up, window, connection detail).
 Averaging of several different building components as evidence of compliance with the criteria is not permissible.
-As opposed to this the thermal comfort criteria do not apply for PHI Low Energy Buildings.
-The moisture protection requirements, however, also apply to this standard.